hilton/hilton.github.com/blog/_posts/2014-10-07-7-ways-to-write-bad-comments.md

 Bad comments cause as many problems as bad code, so don't write comments that:

 1. contain syntax or grammar errors
-2. contradict the code
+2. are otherwise out-of-date with respect to the code
-3. are otherwise out-of-date with respect to the code
+3. are verbose, taking up too much space
-4. are verbose, taking up too much space
+4. are too numerous, adding clutter
-5. are too numerous, adding clutter
+5. duplicate the code
-6. duplicate the code
+6. explain awkward logic
-7. explain awkward logic.
+7. contradict the code.

 Most of these require further explanation, just to point out how obvious they are, or should be.
 Only the last two are less obvious in practice.